filecoin-project/FIPs/FIPS/fip-00xx.md

 This is a subtractive change, removing information about where the sector is placed within the proof from challenge generation and thus removing a degree of freedom.
 This additional degree of freedom is what allows for possible grinding on challenges for a given sector.

-As it is a subtractive change, it is necessary to explore why `sector_index_in_chunk` was introduced.
-The initial design goal of `sector_index_in_chunk` most likely was to guarantee the uniqueness of challenges across all sectors within a given WindowPoSt partition.
-Other inputs into the challenge generation are chain randomness and SectorID.
-The SectorID is guaranteed unique within the scope of one storage provider and consequently within the scope of WindowPoSt.
-Thus we can rely on SectorID to guarantee the uniqueness of challenges.
+As it is a subtractive change, it is necessary to explore why `challenge_index` was originally taken to be across all WindowPoSt sectors.
+The initial design goal of challenge generation was to guarantee uniqueness of challenges; this design also left open the possibility of enforcing WindowPoSt sector ordering at the protocol-level.
+In addition to `challenge_index`, challenge generation depends on chain randomness and the challenged sector's SectorID.
+As SectorID is guaranteed to be unique within the scope of a Storage Provider (and consequently within the scope of a WindowPoSt), this FIP's proposed change preserves uniqueness of challenges via the maintained inclusion of SectorID in the challenge generation algorithm.

 ## Backwards Compatibility